Imran4424/iOS-InterviewQuestions/Swift.md

 - **Prevents Data Races:** The primary goal is to prevent crashes and corrupted data that arise from unsafe concurrent access to shared mutable state.
 - `Compile-Time Safety:` Instead of finding subtle threading bugs during runtime or in production, the compiler flags potential issues as errors during development (especially with Swift 6's stricter enforcement).
 - **Enforces Concurrency Rules:** It dictates how different types can interact with concurrency features like `Task`, `TaskGroup`, and actors.
-When you pass a non-`Sendable` type across an actor boundary or into a new `Task`, the compiler emits a warning or error, forcing you to use safe patterns.
+When we pass a non-`Sendable` type across an actor boundary or into a new `Task`, the compiler emits a warning or error, forcing us to use safe patterns.
 - **Clarity and Documentation:** Marking a type as `Sendable` clearly communicates to other developers that the type is designed to be thread-safe.

 #### How Types Achieve `Sendable` Conformance